brookshelley/brookshelley.github.com/books.md

 ## 2018 <a name="2018"></a>

+**Worth the Wait** — Karelia Stetz-Waters [*](les)

+This was a corny AF lesbian romance.
+Lots of random sex, and a main plot of "the cute femme can't come out bc reasons".
+Nothing groundbreaking, but it was an easy read.

 **Record of a Spaceborn Few** — Becky Chambers

 This was a much slower-paced book than the previous two, and was largely a slice of life about Exodans—the humans who left Earth to take their chances in the universe after Earth became uninhabitable.
 I enjoyed the various characters, the queer relationships, and the color added to this way of life.
 Sometimes it's nice to have a space scifi book that isn't full of lasers and danger.